 May, GDPR, regulate the processing of personal information and data.
 The strict principles within these Acts govern our duty and our use of any data.

 The use of Technology allows us to protect personal data in various ways, including the restriction of access.
 When keeping your information safe, our guiding principle is that we are holding your data within the strictest confidence.

 Everyone that works within Kingsbridge Healthcare Group is subject to the Common Law Duty of Confidentiality, the Data Protection Act 2003 and GDPR 2018.

 Information that is provided to us in confidence will only be used for the purpose that it was collected for, unless there are other circumstances which are covered by law.

-All Kingsbridge Healthcare Staff are required to undertake training in Data Protection/GDPR, Confidentiality, IT and Cyber Security and other specialist training dependent on job role.
+All 3fivetwo Staff are required to undertake training in Data Protection/GDPR, Confidentiality, IT and Cyber Security and other specialist training dependent on job role.

 Who will your Information and Data be shared with:

 To enable us to fulfil our duties and ensure that the best care possible is provide we will need to share information about you with others.
 We may need to share your information with a range of other parties including Health and Social care organisations and regulatory bodies.
 You may be contacted by any one of these organisations for a specific reason, the organisation will have a duty to be able to tell you why they are contacting you.

 Where appropriate and in accordance with local laws and requirements, we may share your personal data, in various ways and for various reasons, with the following categories of organisations: